Futa Tooro: History

 The Fula first arrived in what is now Futa Toro during the reign of the Wagadu Empire, fleeing the increasingly arid Adrar and Hodh regions.
 Nomadic pastoralists, they mixed with the earlier proto-Serer and Wolof fishing and farming populations.

 Futa Toro was one of the first regions in West Africa to become Islamized, by the 11th century.
 Known as Takrur at the time, it became wealthy on the trans-Saharan trade, particularly after the Almoravid capture of Aoudaghost stifled competing commercial centers.
 A target for conquerors, however, Futa Toro was conquered or vassalized sequentially by the Wagadu, the Sosso Empire, the Mali Empire, and the Jolof Empire.

 The army of Futa Toro in march (1820).

 Koli Tenguella founded the state of Denanke in the early 16th century, breaking this cycle.
 The rise of the Almamyate of Futa Toro in 1776, which ended Denanke rule, inspired a series of Islamic reform movements and jihads around the region, led by groups of educated Fula Muslims known as the Torodbe.
 In the 1780s Abdul Kader became almaami (religious leader or imam) of Futa Toro but his forces were unable to establish their control over the surrounding states.

 The Almamyate of Futa Toro later became the prime recruiting ground for the jihads of Toucouleur conqueror al-Hajj Umar Tall and anti-colonial rebel al-Hajj Mahmadu Lamine.
 Despite resistance, the Futa Toro was firmly in the hands of French Colonial forces moving from modern Senegal by 1900.
-Upon independence, the region's heart, the southern bank of the Senegal River, was retained by Senegal; in modern parlance, 'Futa Toro' generally means the left bank.
-The north bank is called Chemama and is a part of Mauritania.
+Upon independence, the southern bank of the Senegal River where Futa Toro was and is located has remained in Senegal.
+The north bank along the border with Mauritania is called Chemama and is a part of Mauritania.